tezc/sc/buffer/README.md

 - Integer operations are compiled into bounds check + a single MOV instruction
   with a good compiler.
 Buffer keeps data in Little Endian format, so on big
   endian systems, integer put/get is bswap(byte swap) + MOV.
-- Max capacity is 4GB.
-Max string size is a little less than 2 GB

 ### Usage